Parameter Store

 parameterstore.cfg

-All parameters are saved in the XML file "parameterstore.cfg" in the portal directory "internal/cfg".
-Here is an example:
+All parameters are stored in the XML file "parameterstore.cfg" in the portal directory "internal/cfg".
+Here's an example:

 <?xml version="1.0" encoding="UTF-8"?>